Float Fishing For Salmon – Great Lakes Tactics From A Top Guide

 The leader that I use is made up of two parts and includes:

-This shot line is where all my weights (also known as split shots) go and it allows me to put the weight on fluorocarbon and not on the mono mainline.
+This shot line is where all my weights (also known as split shots) go, and it allows me to put the weight on fluorocarbon and not on the mono mainline.

-Pinching the split shots onto the fluorocarbon line is less likely to damage and weaken the line because fluorocarbon is more abrasion resistant than the monoline on your reel.
+Pinching the split shots onto the fluorocarbon line is less likely to damage and weaken the line because fluorocarbon is more abrasion-resistant than the monoline on your reel.

-Also, putting your weight here allows a longer total fluorocarbon length which is more stealthy.
+Also, putting your weight here allows a longer total fluorocarbon length, which is more stealthy.

 The fluorocarbon leader that I use for the shot line is either:

-I also use a different size fluorocarbon leader for the lower section of the leader.
+I also use a different sized fluorocarbon leader for the lower section of the leader.
+I will go one or two sizes down from the line above.

-The 10 Best Baits For Float Fishing For Salmon Fishing
+The 10 Best Baits For Salmon

-There are days when one bait will produce more salmon for my clients than others so I usually have six or more options with me on salmon fishing trips.
+There are days when one bait will produce more salmon for my clients than others, so I usually have six or more options with me on salmon fishing trips.

-Somedays, the salmon will be all over one bait for some reason, and other days they might want a different bait, a different color, or a different size.
+Somedays, the salmon will be all over one bait for some reason, and other days, they might want a different bait, a different color, or a different size.

 Many anglers will stick with what worked yesterday, last week, or even last year, and they will use nothing but that bait, which can be a big mistake.

-As a top river guide, it’s my job to get my clients onto as many fish as possible so I need to be sure each and every day that I’m using the right bait for that day.
+As a top river guide, it’s my job to get my clients onto as many fish as possible, so I need to be sure each and every day that I’m using the right bait for that day.

 I discuss my secrets to determining which bait is the best for any given day or under different conditions on my page Best Salmon Baits For River Fishing.